 Taking as a precedent the European Green Growth group the Spanish Minister of Agriculture, Food and Environment forms the Spanish Green Growth with a group of Spanish companies, representing a wide range of sectors of the Spanish economy, in order to gather their input and perspectives (Ferrovial is integrated in it).
 One of the outcomes of this group was the initiative to set up a permanent forum between the Administration and the private sector with the aim to collect the input and advice of the private sector on how to proceed to transform the current economy into a low-carbon economy that contributes to the fight against climate change while, at the same time, guarantees a sustainable job-creating economic growth.
 The initiative took shape as a Declaration, signed by 34 companies, in which these companies undertook to take the necessary steps to support EU decarbonisation policies and recognized the importance of a permanent dialogue between the Administration and the business community in order to achieve this goal.
-This Declaration represented the founding document of the Spanish Green Growth Group whose main objectives are the following: - Reinforcing involvement of the private sector in the fight against climate change and the achievement of a low carbon economy. - Exchanging and sharing information related to climate change and low carbon economy with a view to contribute to improve the design of the public policies in order for them to be more efficient and realistic. - Contributing to the adaptation of business plans to climate change. - Exploring business opportunities for Spanish companies that may arise as a result of climate change. - Support the Spanish participation in international fora. - Participate in working groups with the Ministry of Agriculture (Spain) to provide advice on the new climate change and energy transition bill, currently being drafted since Marrakesh COP.
+This Declaration represented the founding document of the Spanish Green Growth Group whose main objectives are the following:

+- Reinforcing involvement of the private sector in the fight against climate change and the achievement of a low carbon economy. - Exchanging and sharing information related to climate change and low carbon economy with a view to contribute to improve the design of the public policies in order for them to be more efficient and realistic. - Contributing to the adaptation of business plans to climate change. - Exploring business opportunities for Spanish companies that may arise as a result of climate change and energy transition bill, currently being drafted since Marrakesh COP.